Super Therm® Energy Star Savings

 - Energy Star qualified roof products reflect more of the sun’s rays.
 This can lower roof surface temperature by up to 37.7°C, decreasing the amount of heat transferred into a building.

 - Energy Star qualified roof products can help reduce the amount of air conditioning needed in buildings, and can reduce peak cooling demand by 20-50%.
-(Industry testing)
+(DOE Industry testing)

-- Although there are inherent benefits in the use of reflective roofing, before selecting a roofing product based on expected energy savings consumers should explore the expected calculated results that can be found on the Department of Energy’s “Roof Savings Calculator” website at www.roofcalc.com.
+- Although there are inherent benefits in the use of reflective roofing, before selecting a roofing product based on expected energy reduction consumers should explore the expected calculated results that can be found on the Department of Energy’s “Roof Savings Calculator” website.

-- Please remember the Energy Savings that can be achieved with reflective roofing is highly dependent on facility design, insulation used, climatic conditions, building location, and building envelope efficiency.
+- Please remember the Energy Reduction that can be achieved with reflective roofing is highly dependent on facility design, insulation used, climatic conditions, building location, and building envelope efficiency.

 Products and coatings can help buildings meet program requirements